pgsty/pig/README.md

 **Install for another PG**

-`pig` will use the default postgres installation in your active `PATH`, but you can install extension for a specific postgres installation with `-v` (when using the PGDG convention), or passing any `pg_config` path for custom installation.
+`pig` will use the default postgres installation in your active `PATH`, but you can install extension for a specific installation with `-v` (when using the PGDG convention), or passing any `pg_config` path for custom installation.

 ```bash
 pig ext install pg_duckdb -v 16     # install the extension for pg16